wilsonmar/wilsonmar.github.io/_posts/2018-07-15-salesforce-onboarding.md

 ### Competitors in CRM

-Marc Benioff has this on his Twitter header picture:
+Marc Benioff has this (from Gartner) on his Twitter header picture:

    ![salesforce-market-share-1500x500](https://user-images.githubusercontent.com/300046/43361208-59796650-9286-11e8-919d-bdfd0b5937b7.jpg)

 * Gartner says "Salesforce leads market share with 16% in 2013 vs. SAP with 13%, and Oracle with 10%."

-   Salesforce and Force.com are more attractive to mid-market customers than SAP and Oracle, which tends to impose industry-specific workflows on implementations.
+   Salesforce/Force.com seem to be more attractive to <strong>mid-market</strong> customers than SAP and Oracle.
+And smaller companies tend to more flexible about all work being done on-site.

-   So you're not as much always forced to work for large consulting firms living out of hotels.
+The competitors are:

 * SAP
 * Oracle